leettools-dev/leettools/README.md

 % leet flow -e .env.ollama -t answer -q "How does GraphRAG work?" -k graphrag -l info
 ```

-## Using DeepSeek API with a different embedding services
+## Using DeepSeek API with different embedding services

 For another example, since DeepSeek does not provide an embedding endpoint yet, we can
 use the "EDS_DEFAULT_DENSE_EMBEDDER" setting to specify a local embedder with a default